SSDI Appeal in Virginia: Hearing Offices, Wait Times, and Tips

 Frequently Asked Questions

-Virginia has moderate wait times and approval rates.
 The northern Virginia area is served by offices that handle high volumes.
 Roanoke and Charlottesville tend to be faster.
+Virginia does not have a state disability program, but Medicaid expansion has improved coverage.

 Virginia's Medicaid expansion provides coverage for adults up to 138% of the federal poverty level.
 Use this coverage to see specialists and build evidence while waiting for your hearing.